levsha149/CLI-app/README.md

 I chose the simplest variant of transitions, because of time limit.
 Also I skipped unit testing for the same reason - not enough time.
 Transition storing method is not very elegant, but that's the closest thing to a working example, that I could produce in 4 hours.

-I did not loaded it to any public repository (as you asked in documentation), but added gitignore files for demonstration purposes.
+I didn't upload it to any public repository (as you asked in documentation), but added gitignore files for demonstration purposes.

 * * *

-I hope all this was useful and readable, or at least you had fun reading it :D.
+I hope all this was useful and readable :).
 Looking forward to your opinion.